Welcome to All Saints!

 There was a long time in my life when I wanted to believe in something but could not see how it could be Jesus Christ and the unconditional love and forgiveness promised in Him.
 Now that seems to be about the only thing I can truly believe in.

+If you have an obstacle to belief, a lack of peace of mind, or perhaps a problem with relationships or situations, please know that I would be very glad to sit and listen, or to just see you among us.
 Having walked your path myself, maybe I can listen and offer something to help.
 The Bible says that if you ask you will receive and if you knock the door will be opened.
 For a long time I never believed that, but now I know it to be true.

+Please come to visit this or any Sunday.
 Or, just give me a call so we can set a time to sit together.
 I genuinely enjoy listening and sharing matters of faith and heart.